averykhoo/recipes/recipes/pasta/carbonara-luciano.md

     * A more traditional approach is to combine drained pasta, eggs, and guanciale in a pot where pasta was cooked, then stir the ingredients over low heat until pasta gets coated with a creamy sauce, which may need loosening with a bit of cooking water.
-However, it seems that the traditional approach may yield unsatisfactory results, which is why it’s often recommended to mix the carbonara sauce over a double broiler or even mix it with the hot pasta in a large bowl allowing the heat of the pasta to cook it.
+However, it seems that the traditional approach may yield unsatisfactory results, which is why it's often recommended to mix the carbonara sauce over a double broiler or even mix it with the hot pasta in a large bowl allowing the heat of the pasta to cook it.
 * Eggs
     * Although traditionally, carbonara is prepared with egg yolks only, many recipes use whole eggs or a combination of